How to NOT Waste Your Summer (in 5 Easy Steps)

 Watch video tutorials on YouTube or read MEK Review’s many free blog resources!

 If you are looking to achieve a top GPA and take difficult honors courses in the Fall, you can even take a few prep classes to get ahead of the game.
 For instance, we offer H.S.
 Honors classes to help students master tough science and math classes.
-Theses classes meet twice a week for 7 weeks during July and August, so you can learn up to 60% of the upcoming curriculum, but still have plenty of time to relax and enjoy your summer.
+During our Early Bird Discount period for Summer 2023 until 6/3, get 10% off when you make a $300 deposit and another 5% off when you pay in full before 6/3!

 2. Prepare for Standardized Tests